haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 allocation of their program across many functions, modules and packages, which is not a common experience when writing Haskell.
 For our purposes', we'll inspect examples that GHC should have no problem finding and optimizing.
-See the :ref:`Impact of seq Removal on SBV's cache <SBV572>` case study for more.
+See the :ref:`Impact of seq Removal on SBV's cache <SBV572>` case study for an example of excessive memory allocation in a widely used library.

 .. todo::
    Not yet written, see `#18 <https://github.com/input-output-hk/hs-opt-handbook.github.io/issues/18>`_

+While
-for an example of excessive memory allocation in a widely used library.
-While GHC is good at optimizing these cases, becoming familiar with these code transformations is beneficial; it trains you to start thinking in terms of memory allocation when reading or writing Haskell code, and teaches you to
+GHC is good at optimizing these cases, becoming familiar with these code transformations is beneficial; it trains you to start thinking in terms of memory allocation when reading or writing Haskell code, and teaches you to